francisywk/mirai-metro/content/wiki/diamond-line.md

 ---

-##### SkyCart Line
+##### Mirai SkyCart

-The Diamond Line was previously called the SkyCart Line.
-Owned and operated by the SkyCart Company, the line was opened on 8 March 2017, making it the fourth railway transit line entered service in the United Cities.
-The line was not a part of the then [Mirai RGB](/wiki/mirai-rgb "Mirai RGB") system, it was operated as an independent and separated network instead.
+The Diamond Line was previously called the Mirai SkyCart.
+Owned and operated by the Mirai SkyCart Company, the system was opened on 8 March 2017, making it the second system and the fourth railway transit line to enter service in the United Cities.
+The system was not a part of the then [Mirai RGB](/wiki/mirai-rgb "Mirai RGB") system, it was operated as an independent and separated network instead.

-The initial route features 4 stations spanned from Berryhills to Downtown East.
+The initial route features 4 stations spanned from {{< wiki/link station="Berryhills" >}} to {{< wiki/link station="Downtown East" >}}.

 <br>